hjetmundsen/rovo-dev.nvim/CONTRIBUTING.md

 When adding new features, please update the documentation:

 - Update README.md with any new features, configurations, or dependencies
-- Update the Neovim help documentation in doc/claude-code.txt
+- Update the Neovim help documentation in doc/rovo-dev.txt
 - Include examples of how to use the new features

 ## License

-By contributing to Claude-Code.nvim, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to Rovo-Dev.nvim, you agree that your contributions will be licensed under the project's MIT license.

 ## Questions?

 If you have any questions about contributing, please open an issue with your question.

-Thank you for contributing to Claude-Code.nvim!
+Thank you for contributing to Rovo-Dev.nvim!